LSEG-API-Samples/Article.EMA.Kotlin.RTO/README.md

 To learn more about Kotlin and Maven configurations, please see [Kotlin: Maven build tool](https://kotlinlang.org/docs/maven.html#enable-incremental-compilation) page.

-## Consumer Application Code Walkthrough
+Let’s leave the pom.xml file setting for the Kotlin project development there.

+### <a id="consumer_code"></a>Consumer Creation and Configuration

+Now we come to the consumer code walkthrough.
 The demo application (*KonsumerRTO.kt*) is based on the EMA Java ex451_MP_OAuth2Callback_V2, ex333_Login_Streaming_DomainRep, series300.ex360_MP_View and ex113_MP_SessionMgmt examples source code to connect and consume real-time streaming from RTO with the View feature.

-### Consumer Creation and Configuration

 The **KonsumerRTO.kt** file implements the standard EMA Java Consumer applications with Kotlin syntax mindset.